SAP/odfuzz/README.md

     - Queries which produced errors are saved to multiple files (names of the files start with prefix *EntitySet_*).
 These queries are considered to be the best by the genetic algorithm eventually.
 Try to reproduce the errors by sending the same queries to the server in order to ensure yourself that this is a real bug.
     - Open SAP Logon and browse the errors via transactions sm21, st22 or /n/IWFND/ERROR_LOG.
 Find potential threats and report them.

-NOTE: ODfuzz uses a custom header **user-agent=odfuzz/1.0** in all HTTP requests.
+NOTE: **odfuzz** uses a custom header **user-agent=odfuzz/1.0** in all HTTP requests.
 You may be able to filter the internet traffic based on this header.

 ### Limitations

+- **odfuzz** was created as SAP internal-only tool for purpose of testing specifically the Odata APIs for Fiori Apps on S4HANA platform - and open-sourced afterwards.
+As it is currently "in-the-wild", it should be expected to encounter many edge-cases (ie bugs/enhancements) when executed against Odata services either on different SAP platform (SCP) or even Odata services running on different platforms and intended for other consumers.

-- At the moment, ODfuzz can mutate only values of types Edm.String, Edm.Int32, Edm.Decimal, Edm.Boolean, and Edm.Guid.
+- At the moment, **odfuzz** can mutate only values of types Edm.String, Edm.Int32, Edm.Decimal, Edm.Boolean, and Edm.Guid.
 It is planned to support more types in the future.

-- The fuzzer was developed for testing the SAP applications.
+- The fuzzer URL generation algorithm is also currently hardcoded for purpose of testing the SAP applications.
 These applications use different order of function parameters within the filter query option.
 To change the order of the parameters, it is unavoidable to modify source code that generates such functions.
 The same rule applies for functions that can be implemented in two different ways, like the function substring() which can take 2 or 3 parameters.

-- ODfuzz creates a new collection in the database at each run.
+- **odfuzz** creates a new collection in the database at each run.
 To preview database, run `mongo` in a terminal and select a corresponding database via `use odfuzz`.
 Run the command `db.getCollection("COLLECTION-NAME").find({}).pretty()` in the mongoDB shell in order to access and browse a particular collection.
 To delete all collections, run the command `db.dropDatabase()`.

-- Odfuzz was created as SAP internal-only tool for purpose of testing specifically the Odata APIs for Fiori Apps on S4HANA platform - and open-sourced afterwards.
-As it is currently "in-the-wild", it should be expected to encounter many edge-cases (ie bugs/enhancements) when executed against Odata services either on different SAP platform (SCP) or even Odata services running on different platforms and intended for other consumers.
+Since inteded usage is to to run inside docker and expose only result files in volume, this should not be a big of a concern.

 ### Odata protocol references
 Standard ODATA specification: